copl-labomc/CurveFitting/README.md

 # CurveFitting
-To help you plot and fit your data with great graphs for communications
+To help us plot and fit our data with great graphs for communications